neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Depending on the method, the configuration may be either overridden or merged in some way.
 The respective methods document this behavior.
-If you want parents to override the configuration of their children, you can use [`c.addLateExecutionCallback(() { ... })`](../werkbank/UseCaseComposer/addLateExecutionCallback.html) to call the methods after the methods of the children have been executed.
+If you want the calls in the parents to be merged after the configuration of their children, you can use [`c.addLateExecutionCallback(() { ... })`](../werkbank/UseCaseComposer/addLateExecutionCallback.html) to call the methods after the methods of the children have been executed.